tlhumphrey2/HPCCtS3/README.md

 Included in this repository is documentation, UsingHtS3.pdf, that tells in great detail how to setup and use HtS3.
 Also, provided in Appendix B of this documentation is a table that briefly describes all scripts in the repository.

+I've also added the document, UsingHPCCCharm.pdf, that tells how to use the HPCC Charm with juju charm to deploy HPCC Systems to AWS and probably others as it gets updated.